 Your Company believes that good corporate governance is critical in

-establishing a positive organizational culture and it is evident by
+establishing a positive organizational culture.
+It is evident by

 responsibility, accountability, consistency, fairness and transparency

-towards its stakeholders.
-Pursuant to clause 49 of the Listing
+towards our stakeholders.
+Pursuant to the SEBI (Listing Obligations and

-Governance, a report on Corporate Governance forms part of this Report
+Corporate Governance, a report on Corporate Governance forms part of

 The statutory auditors of the Company have examined and certified your